PattMayne/pattmayne_auth/README.md

  * * create an enum of apps that can use this
  * * or MAYBE they should be in the DB instead.
  * Containerize with Docker
+ * Switch to PostgreSQL because bools are bools instead of ints (but maybe that's not important)